RyanStander/Therapist-Battler/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This is where we will show examples of how the project can be used, screenshots, code examples and demos would work.

 _For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

+ _Template roadmap_
 - [x] Add Changelog
 - [x] Add back to top links
 - [ ] Add Additional Templates w/ Examples